rastersoft/autovala/wiki/autovala-tricks.7.md

 If the project needs an extra package that can't be determined automatically by autovala, it is possible to mark it in a distro-agnostic way, by using the commands **source_dependency** and **binary_dependency** in the **.avprj** file.
 The first one points to a file in the system that is needed for building the project; when generating the package metadata, autovala will add as a Build-Dependency the package that contains that file.
 The second one points to a file in the system that is needed for using the project; when generating the package metadata, autovala will add as a Dependency the package that contains that file.

 There are several fields extracted from the source itself.
-The **Description** is extracted from the **README** or **README.md** file.
+The **Description** is extracted from the AppData file in the project (ussually available in the *data* folder).
+If there is no such file, Autovala will use the **README** or **README.md** files.
 If the file is a pure text one, all it will be used; if it is a markdown one, only the first section will be used.

 The package name will be set to the project name.
 The same for the version number.
 Also, the version number can't be overriden with the template file (but the package name can be).